asifulhaque087/jouleslabs-pdf-editor/README.md

 ## Upload and Merge Multiple Files

-Upload multiples files will be merged into a single PDF file.
+Upload multiple files will be merged into a single PDF file.
 This simplifies the process of managing and consolidating documents.

 ## Zoom-In and Zoom-Out with Precision